grape-pipeline/grape/docs/source/tutorial.rst

     project $ grape init
     Initializing project ...
 Done

 A project has been created and initialized with an empty configuration.
-For further information about projects please see :ref:`projects`
+For further information about GRAPE projects please see :ref:`projects`

 Reference files
 ~~~~~~~~~~~~~~~